Iran's defiant nuclear expansion raises bar for Geneva talks

 Iran built a second uranium enrichment plant at Fordow, deep underground near the Shi'ite Muslim holy city of Qom, started producing uranium to a level closer to that suitable for bombs, and installed advanced centrifuges able to enrich much faster.

-Illustrating the nuclear program's growth and increasing complexity, the IAEA's reports have more than doubled in length, to 14 pages this year from just five in 2006.
+Illustrating the nuclear programme's growth and increasing complexity, the IAEA's reports have more than doubled in length, to 14 pages this year from just five in 2006.

 Despite a more moderate tone from Iran under new President Hassan Rouhani, Vienna-based diplomats say they see no clear indication so far that Iran is putting the brakes on its nuclear drive.